 Such can be suffering that man seeks euthanasia as he cannot afford treatment of his paralysed sons

 Patna, July 13: It is quite hard to fathom how hard the life must have become that a person seeks mercy killing of his three children.
-This what a farmer from Bihar's Sasaram town has sought from Prime Minister Narendra Modi.
+This is what a farmer from Bihar's Sasaram town has sought from Prime Minister Narendra Modi.

 One can only try to imagine what Devmuni Singh Yadav must be going through, and what he feels when he see his three sons suffering from a rare congenital muscular disease which has paralysed them.
-If the burden of pain to see his own suffer led Yadav to seek death for them, can we even remotely imagine a fraction of mental agony he is going through.
+If the burden of pain of seeing his own suffer led Yadav to seek death, can we even remotely imagine a fraction of mental agony he is going through.

 Devmuni Singh Yadav, a resident of Chhulkar village, has written a letter to Prime Minister Modi pleading for euthanasia, says a Hindustan Times report.
 The treatment for this rare congenital muscular disease is possible only at specialised hospital in the metros, and Yadav, a poor landless farmer, cannot afford it.